wowczarek/pbnet/README.md

 ### Configuring PBNET

-In general, the default settings are enough for stable operation and best performance, but can be adjusted if needed - especially IP addressing and the DNS server, say if you have a local one.
+The default settings are normally enough for stable operation and best performance, but can be adjusted if needed - especially IP addressing and the DNS server, say if you have a local one.

 #### PB-2000C / AI-1000 side